History of the Water Quality Program

 Lake health is impacted on a daily basis by the weather, the natural evolution of a lake, climate change, development, aging or faulty septic systems and failure to protect the wetlands.
 Pollution is also caused by urban run off, fertilizers, golf courses, and agriculture.
 Most of these problems are caused by inadequate shoreline protectors such as natural vegetative buffers, lack of appropriate filtering systems and the myth that the lakes are able to look after themselves.

 Today the WQI Program continues with close to 100 volunteers sampling at over 175 sites every 2 weeks.
-Sampling began on May 24th and will continue to the end of August.
+Sampling begins on May 24th and continues to the end of August.
 A strong group of team leaders works closely with Jeremy Prahl, this year’s Field Coordinator.

 Dr. Bev Wicks of RiverStone Environmental Solutions of Bracebridge now acts as scientific advisor, assisting with technical decisions and providing a year end report